-In order to be admitted to the graduate program in Linguistics, you must submit two applications.
+In order to be admitted to the graduate program in Linguistics, you need to meet the admission requirements and need to submit two applications.
 Please read the instructions below and follow each step.

 The first application dossier is submitted to the FAU Office of Graduate Admissions and Studies.
-You can download application forms and learn more details about graduate studies at this website: http://www.fau.edu/graduate.
+You can download application forms and learn more details about graduate studies at the Graduate College website.
 This dossier must include the following:

-Submit an official transcript of undergraduate and graduate work completed.
-If you studied at a non-U.S. institution, you can request for your foreign credentials to be evaluated internally (http://www.fau.edu/graduate/applyonline/foreign-credential-evaluation.php) or you can use a NACES member company (http://www.naces.org/members.html)
+- Submit official transcripts of undergraduate and graduate work completed.
+If you studied at a non-U.S. institution, you can request for your foreign credentials to be evaluated internally or you can use a NACES member company.

-A second application dossier must be submitted to the Department of Languages, Linguistics and Comparative Literature for consideration by our departmental admissions committee for acceptance to the specific graduate program (e.g., French, Spanish, etc.).
-The following items should be delivered to the Department of Languages, Linguistics and Comparative Literature, GS 212, Boca Raton campus, Dorothy F. Schmidt College of Arts and Letters.
-For more information on specific programs, visit our website's individual program pages.
+A second application dossier must be submitted to the Department of Languages, Linguistics and Comparative Literature (LLCL) for consideration by our departmental admissions committee for acceptance to the specific graduate program (Linguistics).
+The following items should be submitted to LLCL:

-A "writing sample," preferably a scholarly paper written during your undergraduate career.
-If you are planning to study in one of the languages, it is recommended that the sample be written in that language.
+- A "writing sample," preferably a scholarly paper written during your undergraduate career.
+If you are asking for a graduate teaching assistantship (GTA-ship) in one of the languages offered by LLCL, it is recommended that the sample be written in that language.

-A "video clip" that demonstrates your skills in both English and language of intended study.
-For more information on this component, visit http://www.fau.edu/spanish/pdf/video.pdf.
+- A "video clip" that demonstrates your skills in both English and the language of intended GTA-ship (if applicable).
+For more information on this component, consult the instructions for video clip component.

-Contact information (phone number and email) so that the Director of Graduate Studies can reach you in a timely manner.
+- Your contact information (phone number and email), so that the Director of Graduate Studies can reach you in a timely manner.

-There are a limited number of Graduate Teaching Assistantships available for full-time students.
-These awards provide an annual stipend and tuition remission in exchange for teaching or assisting in the department.
-If you are interested in applying for this financial support, please be sure to indicate this on your application and in your statement of purpose.
+If you intend to study full-time and are interested in applying for a Graduate Teaching Assistantship that provides an annual stipend and tuition remission in exchange for teaching (languages and/or linguistics courses) or assisting in the department, please be sure to indicate this on your application and in your statement of purpose.